ZeroDoctor/RemoteProjectController/README.md

 ### Chrome Extension

 Probably the most annoying to deal with.

-Make sure change the path variable in the background.js file to ./chrome_extension/tabpage/get_tabs.html.
+Make sure to change the path variable in the background.js file to ./chrome_extension/tabpage/get_tabs.html.
 This is only temporary due to google, smartly, not giving developer access to users systems.

 1. Open the Extension Management page by navigating to chrome://extensions.
 	- The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.